Quantum Strategies to Overcome Classical Multiplexing Limits

-We now turn our attention to the first beyond-classical multiplexing technique introduced in this paper: quantum multiplexing.
+We now turn our attention to the first beyond-classical multiplexing technique introduced in this paper: single click quantum multiplexing.
 Classical multiplexing relies on combining several classical or quantum signals in parallel or series.
+In contrast, we define quantum multiplexing as processes which utilize coherence between multiplexed quantum signals (photons, Fock number superpositions, or weak pulses) to improve performance.
+This definition is consistent with the original work on quantum multiplexing in Ref. \cite{LoPiparo2019}, where a single photon interacting with many memories can generate many-party entanglement via a reflection/transmission-based EG scheme \cite{Albrecht2013,Omlor2025}, which can then be distilled to achieve higher fidelity entanglement \cite{Deutsch1996}.
+This results in higher EG rates with fewer resources consumed than pair-wise EG \cite{LoPiparo2020,LoPiparo2020b}, and has been implemented experimentally \cite{Xie2023}.

-In contrast, we define quantum multiplexing as processes which utilize coherence between multiplexed quantum signals to improve performance.
-The double-single click remote state preparation protocol introduced in Ref. \cite{vanDam2025} is a rudimentary form of quantum multiplexing technique; here, coherence between multiple temporally-separated RSP attempts is exploited to remove a shared unknown phase and provide a speedup over the previously established double click RSP protocol.
+The double-single click remote state preparation protocol introduced in Ref. \cite{vanDam2025} is also a form of quantum multiplexing technique, albeit a more rudimentary one; here, coherence between multiple temporally-separated RSP attempts is exploited to remove a shared unknown phase and provide a speedup over the previously established double click RSP protocol.
 We can build upon this by exploiting coherence between parallel spatial modes for a further improvement.

 Notably, quantum multiplexing breaks the assumptions that are used in deriving the semiclassical limits from the prior section, paving the way for beyond-classical improvement as we will now demonstrate through two example use-cases: between two server/repeater nodes, and between many client devices and a single node in a quantum network.
-For both use-cases the key ingredients are the single click protocols for EG \cite{Campbell2008,Polacchi2023} and RSP \cite{vanDam2025}.
+For both use-cases we consider quantum multiplexed versions of the single click protocols for EG \cite{Campbell2008,Polacchi2023} and RSP \cite{vanDam2025}.
 As we show in the coming section, these two protocols can be modified to improve performance between nodes with asymmetric memory availabilities as well as a single node providing service to multiple client devices.